Common myths about electric vehicles

 Fact:

-When considering costs for an EV, it is important to look at the "whole life cost," meaning the purchase price and operating expense.
+When considering costs for an EV, it is important to look at the whole life cost, meaning the purchase price and operating expense.
 EVs cost much less to run than gasoline engine or diesel engine vehicles.
-EVs also have fewer maintenance costs, making them cheaper to maintain throughout their lifecycle than an internal combustion vehicle.
-And BEVs never need an oil change!
+EVs also have fewer maintenance costs, making them cheaper to maintain throughout their lifecycle than an internal combustion vehicle, and BEVs never need an oil change!

 Do you want to learn more about your savings potential with an electric vehicle?